CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 1. Prerequisites
 ================

 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.
-Prior experience in developing web applications will be helpful but is not required.
+Prior experience developing web applications could be helpful but is not required.

 ..
 Note::